daniele77/daniele77.github.io/_drafts/cpp-extern-template.md

 in `f1.o` the symbol is missing because of the optimization, while in `f2.o` the symbol is missing because of the `extern` clause.

-If you’re using gcc, you can get further evidence by trying:
+If you’re using gcc, you can get further evidence of this by trying:

 ```c++
 // bigfunction.h